giftakari/akaris-blog/content/about/_index.md

 image: "custom_images/Gift_Akari_Profile.png"
 ---

 **A premium JavaScript/Realts.Js/Vue.Js/Drupal Developer**, who believes in creativity and team spirit, with vast professional background in business management.
-The Founder and CEO of **Abolga Meet and Greet**, a renowned charity and youth empowerment Organization in Nigeria, that promotes culture and young talents.
+The Founder of **Abolga Meet and Greet**, a renowned charity and youth empowerment Organization in Nigeria, that promotes culture and young talents.

 Godsgift is best described as a business magnate, philanthropist, software developer and an investor.
 In a work capacity, **Godsgift** is a passionate goal driven **Full Stack-Software | Web developer**.